limacat76/learn-cmake-openwatcom/README.md

     C:\
     cd wd\src\hello
     hello

+The new library-using example can be found under

+    cd wd\src\libuser
+    libuser

 ## Limits of this approach
 * Currently it has been tested with only a few files and static library support